norotaro/wn-cors-plugin/README.md

 In the WinterCMS backend settings section _(Settings > CORS > CORS Settings)_ you can enable Backend Configuration.
 There you can set the same parameters as in the `config/cors.php` file.

-> Note: If you enable this setting, the configuration set in the config/cors.php file will be ignored.
+> **Note:** If you enable this setting, the configuration set in the config/cors.php file will be ignored.

+> **Note:** If you choose this option to configure the plugin, you do not need to publish the configuration file described in the previous point.

 ## Package docs

-Here you can read the documentation of the package installed by this plugin: (https://github.com/fruitcake/laravel-cors#cors-middleware-for-laravel)[https://github.com/fruitcake/laravel-cors#cors-middleware-for-laravel]
+Here you can read the documentation of the package installed by this plugin: [https://github.com/fruitcake/laravel-cors#cors-middleware-for-laravel](https://github.com/fruitcake/laravel-cors#cors-middleware-for-laravel)